The Mongol Derby

 In 1224 man of the millennium Chinggis Khaan set up the world’s first long-distance postal transmission system.
 Using a massive network of horse stations – ‘morin urtuus’ in Mongolian – his hardy messengers could gallop from Kharkhorin to the Caspian sea in a number of days.

 For ten days each August, the Mongol Derby recreates this legendary system, building a network of urtuus at 35km intervals along the entire thousand kilometre course.
-The next race is in August 2019 and is limited to just 40 places.
-Although the 2019 race is sold out, there are still spots on the 2020 race.
+The 2020 race is full and the 2021 edition is filling up fast so submit your application early to avoid missing out.

 1. Thoughts from a couple of previous riders